 Many people would argue that the chance of this happening is less than one in a thousand, as we just calculated.
 However, that answer is blatantly wrong.
 The probability that the 10th fair coin toss is going to come up as heads is still 0.5, because each trial (toss) is statistically independent from those that preceded it.
 Tossing 9 heads in a row is very unlikely, however once it has happened, it doesn’t influence the outcome of the 10th toss in any way.

 People who fall for this fallacy, do so because of a fundamental misunderstanding of how probability works.
 They combine the probability of past events (irrelevant for independent trials), with that of future events.
 With the example above, some people would also erroneously conclude that “tails is long due to come up” and as such would think that it’s more likely to occur.

 It’s not a difficult theory to understand, but a lot of people make the mistake of confusing probability with sheer luck.
-Every instance of an event relies on the same probability regardless, whether you’re rolling dice, waiting for a grade during your online education, or even waiting for buses.
+Every instance of an event relies on the same probability regardless, whether you’re rolling dice, tossing a coin, or even waiting for buses.
 If the odds were 5000:1, 4999 events later you’ve still only got a 0.02% chance of the odds going in your favour, the same as the first time the event occurred.